tarcisio-marinho/csvparser/README.md

 ## Parser

 The parser library can be used regardless the input source, it can be used in APIs, web apps, CLIs, and so on.
+It receives the interface ``io.Reader``, and the objects:`RequiredFields` and `UniqueFields` as input.
 ## Testing
 Run unit tests: